 The future of the food delivery industry looks promising, with continued growth in both the number of companies offering delivery services and the demand from customers for convenient food options.
 As more restaurants offer delivery and mobile ordering becomes more popular, the food delivery industry is expected to grow.

 There are a few key trends shaping the future of this industry.
 The industry is fragmented, with several players vying for market share.
 But eventually, a few big players will emerge as the clear winners.
 Some mergers and acquisitions may happen between companies to gain scale and market share.

 Q2- How does a food delivery business make money?

 Food delivery businesses charge delivery fees.
 Customers who order from a restaurant pay a delivery fee in addition to the cost of their meal.
 This fee usually goes to the food delivery business, not the restaurant.

 Food delivery businesses make money through commission fees as well.
-When customers order food from a restaurant, they take a percentage of the total bill as commission.
+Customers who order food from a restaurant take a percentage of the total bill as a commission.
 This fee helps cover the business’s costs, such as paying drivers and delivering the food to customers’ homes or offices.

 Finally, some food delivery businesses make money through advertising revenues.
 They may sell advertising space on their website or app to restaurants, food manufacturers, or other businesses.
-This is a great way to generate additional income and can also help promote the businesses using the food delivery service.
+This is a great way to generate additional income and help promote businesses using the food delivery service.